webcomics/dosage/doc/web/content/comics/ComicFury_Atowncalledalandale_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
-<th>Description</th><td><textarea name="description" cols="40" rows="3">Leonard Smith is your average everyday loser, but during the full - moon becomes a hulking werewolf.
-Along with a Witch named Noa, and his perverted best friend Ron.
-Len must navigate everyday life and try to be as normal as possible.
-But that's easier said than done as he's living in the strangest town in the world.
-And in the town called Alandale, anything is possible.</textarea></td>
+<th>Description</th><td><textarea name="description" cols="40" rows="3">Welcome to the town of Alandale.
+Join the adventures of three friends as they try to live their lives as normal as possible, in the strangest town on earth where anything can happen.</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://atowncalledalandale.webcomic.ws/" size="40"/></td>